 Families can also enjoy mini-golf, a movie night, and daily shows.
 Adults may prefer spa and 18-hole golf, but there is plenty going on.
 I hardly scratched the surface in my stay.
 I just may have to go back…

-Disclosure: Travel to and stay at the Moon Palace Golf Resort & Spa was provided for review purposes.
+Disclosure: Travel to and stay at the Moon Palace Golf Resort & Spa and swimming with the Whale Sharks in Cancun was provided for review purposes.
 There was no additional compensation and the opinions in this post are my own.